 Another way is through a comprehensive audit process.
 One that gets granular.
 A system that gives multiple and layered quality evaluations, that truly supports a comprehensive audit when it's required.
 It’s a system that documents contaminants, moisture readings, provides a quality rating system, non-conformance information, container information… a complete audit that supports multiple quality variances.

 The purpose here really is to pay the fair price for the material and not the full price for sub-standard material.

-Do your current grading and quality system support multiple and layered quality evaluations?
+Does your current grading and quality system support multiple and layered quality evaluations?

 A corrective and integrated system

 If your inbound quality and evaluation process is not reducing the number of rejected loads and the number of loads to inspect, it’s time to review your process.
 The end goal and positive outcome for your business is improved quality control.
-It’s better-synchronized grading and quality processes that are supporting better decisions in real-time.
+It’s better-synchronised grading and quality processes that are supporting better decisions in real-time.

 Let's look a the quality ratings.
 The inspector in the yard on their mobile device can see that the incoming load has previously received a C Grading.
 Now the yard inspector knows that they need to give this load a more vigorous check...
 So too does the supplier.
 That supplier knows their quality and evaluation grade and any other outcomes from previous audits.

 This is delaying the truck at the facility and impacting the truck’s schedule for the day.
 The supplier knows this is impacting their own margins.
 This should ensure a better quality load coming to your facility from that supplier.